shreyakishore/ghz/www/docs/calldata.md

 **Template Functions**

-There are also two template functions available:
+There are also template functions available:

+`func newUUID() string`
-`newUUID` - Generates a new UUID for each invocation.
+Generates a new UUID for each invocation.

+`func randomString(length int) string`
-`randomString` - Generates a new random string for each incovation.
+Generates a new random string for each incovation.
 Accepts a length parameter.
-If the argument is `<= 0` then a ranom string is generated with a random length between length of `2` and `16`.
+If the argument is `<= 0` then a random string is generated with a random length between length of `2` and `16`.

+`func randomInt(min, max int) int`
+Generates a new non-negative pseudo-random number in range `[min, max)`.

+You can also use [sprig functions](http://masterminds.github.io/sprig/) within a template.

 **Examples**